watem-sedem/watem-sedem/docs/tutorial.rst

 This editor is needed to edit the configuration file.
 A GIS program is also needed to create the input rasters and to view the output rasters.
 We recommend `QGIS <https://www.qgis.org>`_ or `Saga <http://www.saga-gis.org/>`_.
-In this tutorial we will not explain how to use the gis software, not how to make the input rasters, these are basic GIS-tasks and these are explained in several tutorials on the net.
+In this tutorial we will not explain how to use GIS, not how to make the input rasters, these are basic GIS-tasks and these are explained in several tutorials on the net.
 We encourage readers to start the tutorial by using the tutorial_1.ini file, and adapt this file according to the exercise.
 The